VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi Q8 e-tron offers to a small extent more room – 569 L compared to 483 L. That’s a difference of about 86 L.
+Looking at boot space, the Audi Q8 e-tron offers a bit more boot space – 569 L compared to 483 L. That’s a difference of about 86 L.

-In maximum load capacity, the Audi Q8 e-tron performs barely noticeable better – up to 1637 L, which is about 94 L more than the Volvo XC60.
+For maximum load capacity, the Audi Q8 e-tron offers very slightly more capacity – up to 1,637 L, about 94 L more than the Volvo XC60.

-When it comes to payload, Audi Q8 e-tron barely noticeable takes the win – 595 kg compared to 550 kg.
+When it comes to payload, the Audi Q8 e-tron carries only slightly more – 595 kg compared to 550 kg.
 That’s a difference of about 45 kg.

 Who wins the race in the data check?

-The Audi Q8 e-tron sits well ahead of its rival in the objective data comparison.
+The Audi Q8 e-tron is decisively ahead in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.